home-automator/architecture/Architectural Decision Records/0005-webrtc-p2p.md

 ## Decision

-Home Automator will use of WebRTC for P2P communications.
+Home Automator will make use of WebRTC for P2P communications.
 Multimedia channels will be used to allow for server resources such and video to be streamed to clients.
 Data channels will be be used for the exchange of state and client invoked actions.